-Years later, as I sat waiting for my flight at the Miami international airport, I became curious about the people moving through the terminal's complex crossroads and as I looked closer I fell in love with the individuals surrounding me.
-In that moment this project was conceived.
+Years later, as I sat waiting for my flight at the Miami International Airport, I fell in love with the individuals surrounding me.
+As I became curious about the population sharing the complex crossroads of North, East, South and West, this project was conceived.

 I photographed and interviewed over 200 people for this body of work.
 Going behind security, hanging out with Cuban families at the Customs exit and approaching complete strangers, were all part of the process.
 The generosity of the participants was exquisite, no two interactions were alike.
 The resulting exhibition aims to shift the context in which nameless and unfamiliar faces are often seen, making the invisible - visible.

 Thinking of each person as an individual thread, with an origin and destination, this exhibition explores the beauty of the ever-changing tapestry of humanity present at any given moment.